Visa simplification: transforming Australia’s visa system

 The reforms will be implemented in a way that is consistent with Australia’s international obligations.

 The Department has begun work to enhance the way we deliver visa and citizenship services, using the latest digital technologies to make it more efficient and easier to use for applicants and business.

 While our current visa processing arrangements have served us well, we need to improve them to ensure we can manage growing volumes of visa applications and travellers.

-Further information about these reforms is available below:
+Further information about Immigration Reform is available at: